Toward Cybersecurity-Expert Small Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) are transforming everyday applications, yet deployment in cybersecurity lags due to a lack of high-quality, domain-specific models and training datasets.
-To address this gap, we present CyberPal 2.0, a family of cybersecurity-expert small language models (SLMs) ranging from 4B–20B parameters.
-To train CyberPal 2.0, we generate an enriched chain-of-thought cybersecurity instruction dataset built with our data enrichment and formatting pipeline, SecKnowledge 2.0, which integrates expert-in-the-loop steering of reasoning formats alongside LLM-driven multi-step grounding, yielding higher-fidelity, task-grounded reasoning traces for security tasks.
-Across diverse cybersecurity benchmarks, CyberPal 2.0 consistently outperforms its baselines and matches or surpasses various open and closed-source frontier models, while remaining a fraction of their size.
-On core cyber threat intelligence knowledge tasks, our models outperform almost all tested frontier models, ranking second only to Sec-Gemini v1.
-On core threat-investigation tasks, such as correlating vulnerabilities and bug tickets with weaknesses, our best 20B-parameter model outperforms GPT-4o, o1, o3-mini, and Sec-Gemini v1, ranking first, while our smallest 4B-parameter model ranks second.
+Large language models (LLMs) are transforming everyday applications, yet they lag behind in specialized fields, such as cybersecurity, due to a lack of high-quality, domain-specific models and training datasets.
+To address this gap, we present \textit{CyberPal~2.0}, a family of cybersecurity-expert small language models (SLMs) ranging from 4B–20B parameters.
+To train CyberPal~2.0, we generate an enriched chain-of-thought cybersecurity instruction dataset built with our data enrichment and formatting pipeline, \textit{SecKnowledge~2.0}, which integrates expert-in-the-loop steering of reasoning formats alongside LLM-driven multi-step grounding, yielding higher-fidelity, task-grounded reasoning traces for security tasks.
+Across diverse cybersecurity benchmarks, CyberPal~2.0 consistently outperforms its baselines and matches or surpasses various open and closed-source frontier models, while remaining a fraction of their size.
+On core threat-investigation tasks, such as correlating vulnerabilities and bug tickets with weaknesses, our best 20B-parameter model \emph{outperforms GPT-4o, o1, o3-mini, and Sec-Gemini~v1}, ranking \emph{first}, while our smallest 4B-parameter model ranks \emph{second}.
+On core cyber threat intelligence knowledge tasks, our models outperform almost all tested frontier models, ranking \emph{second only to Sec-Gemini~v1}.
+To foster reproducibility and practical adoption, we will release our models as open source.